Swiss Red Cross Commission escape: On to Kassel

 They reached the airfield the next day.
-At Kassel airfield they intended to steal a Junkers Ju 52, which Newborn had flown before the war, and then fly to Basle Switzerland.They penetrated the aerodrome.
+At Kassel airfield they intended to steal a Junkers Ju 52, which Newborn had flown before the war, and then fly to Basel Switzerland.They penetrated the aerodrome.
 Whilst inside the aerodrome, they were impeded by a suspicious officer, of superior rank to the Feldwebel, who asked them to stop.
 They evaded the suspicious officer after Tunstall shouted a few phrases at him.
 The phrases explained to the officer they were in a hurry.
 The three then marched purposely into a building.
 Inside the building they saluted the administration staff and walked though an exit on the other side of the building.
 This manoeuvre stopped the officer of superior rank trailing them.
 They then approached the airfield.
 On the airfield, they were discovered trying to start a Luftwaffe aircraft, so they decided to find another aerodrome that was less heavily guarded near the Belgian frontier.
 They now had to adjust their plans.
 In the adjustment of the plans, they decided it was better to travel in plain sight and in daylight with their Luftwaffe uniforms, whilst saluting and using colloquial phrases, instead of going cross country, and getting their uniforms dirty.
 Whilst on the road from Kassel, unknown to Bruce, Newborn and Tunstall, every police and military unit in German-occupied Europe had been informed of the escape of an army Hauptmann and two civilians from Spangenberg castle.
 As the escape was originally planned as "shit or bust" and they had packed limited rations, they decided they had to live off the land where possible, aiming to eat apples, plums and pears stolen from trees and by eating crops out of the soil.
 To the laughter of Bruce and Newborn, Tunstall, stole three loaves of bread from a horse and cart whilst matching the horses gallop, and painfully crouching to stay out of the sight-line of the driver.
 On the second day from Kassel, Bruce, Tunstall and Newborn marched alongside the River Eder and came across the scenic sight of the Eder Dam.
 This visit would be one and a half years before the dam-busters raid involving Guy Gibson.
 Gibson's raid would rupture the dam.